andypotatohy/roast/README.md

 `mon`: the optimal montage in a format of a vector with each element indicating the injected current intensity (in mA).
 `montageTxt`: the optimal montage in text format.
 `xopt`: the optimized electric field vector induced by the optimal montage at each mesh node, whose location can be found in the mesh file `"subjName_simulationTag.msh"` or `"subjName_simulationTag.mat"`.
 Also note that in these two mesh files the node coordinates are in the model voxel space but with the scaling factors in the MRI header applied, i.e., the unit of the mesh coordinates is millimeter (mm).
-`ef_all`: the optimized electric field induced by the optimal montage at each pixel in the model voxel space, unit in V/m.
+`ef_all`: the optimized electric field induced by the optimal montage at each voxel in the model voxel space, unit in V/m.
 This variable includes 3 volumes, representing the x-, y-, and z-component of the electric field.
-`ef_mag`: the magnitude of the optimized electric field at each pixel in the model voxel space, unit in V/m.
+`ef_mag`: the magnitude of the optimized electric field at each voxel in the model voxel space, unit in V/m.
 `targetMag`: the magnitude of the optimized electric field at each target location (in V/m).
 `targetInt`: the intensity of the optimized electric field along the desired orientation at each target location (in V/m).
 `targetMagFoc`: the focality of the magnitude of the optimized electric field at each target location (in cm).